jonmumm/actor-kit/README.md

 pnpm add actor-kit xstate zod partykit
 ```

+After reviewing the current example in the README and comparing it with the provided code snippets from the actual implementation, I can see that there are some differences.
+We should update the example in the README to better reflect the current implementation.
+Here's a suggested update:

 ## Usage

 Here's a barebones example of how to use Actor Kit to create a todo list application with Next.js, fetching data server-side.